FullMetalDeveloper/docs/.github/PULL_REVIEWER_GUIDELINES.md

 > Question 2: Is this code able to be understood through code structure or documentation?

+### Communication:
+Reviewers are expected to provide concise, constructive feedback given respectfully to both fellow reviewers and the peer review requestor.

 ### Suggesting Fixes:
 Reviewers are encouraged to offer feedback and suggestions for improvement.
 Below is a brief summary of the levels of feedback that may be given.